 Supporting Details: The timeline depends on your industry competition, current website condition, and the scope of optimization work.
 New websites often take longer, while established sites with good foundations may see faster improvements.

-This structure gives voice assistants a concise answer to read while providing additional context for users who want more information.
-The direct answer captures the featured snippet, while the supporting details help with user satisfaction.
+This gives voice assistants a concise answer to read while providing more context for users who want it.
+The direct answer captures the featured snippet, and the supporting details keep users satisfied.

-Schema markup is your secret weapon for voice search visibility.
+Schema markup is your best tool for voice search visibility.
 It tells search engines exactly what your content means, making it easier for voice assistants to extract and present your information.

-For FAQs, you’ll want to implement FAQPage schema markup.
+For FAQs, use FAQPage schema markup.
 Here’s the basic structure:

 {